Black hair

-Black hair is the darkest and most common of all human hair colors globally, due to larger populations with this dominant trait.
-It is a dominant genetic trait, and it is found in people of all backgrounds and ethnicities.
-Black hair contains a large amount of eumelanin pigmentation, a type of melanin.
-This hair type contains a much more dense quantity of eumelanin in comparison to other hair colors, such as brown, blonde and red.
+Black hair is the darkest and most common of all human hair colors globally, due to large populations with this trait.
+This hair type contains a much more dense quantity of eumelanin pigmentation in comparison to other hair colors, such as brown, blonde and red.
 In English, various types of black hair are sometimes described as soft-black, raven black, or jet-black.
 The range of skin colors associated with black hair is vast, ranging from the palest of light skin tones to dark skin.
-Black-haired humans can have dark or light eyes.
+Black-haired humans can have dark or light eyes, but more commonly dark.